About

 The Dataset

-The model was trained on observations made available on iNaturalist.com and will be made available publicly.
+The model was trained on observations made available on iNaturalist.
+The full training dataset is publicly available on Hugging Face.

 Inclusion Criteria